-Top Tours & Activities in Manila
+Top attractions in Manila

 The capital of the Philippines combines big-city life with a fusion of European and Asian culture.
 The city enjoys lush tropical surroundings.
 What are some things you shouldn't miss?